-This lemony green bean salad full of vibrant tastes and textures is as easy as it gets.
+This lemony green bean salad filled with figs and feta is as easy as it gets.

 Some days all you want is a salad.
 When it’s hot and sticky outside a fresh salad sounds just right.